intika/Librefox/README.md

 It uses `mozilla.cfg` and `policies.json` to have the changes applied to firefox...

-**mozilla.cfg :** Locking Firefox Settings For Security, Privacy & Prevent Settings Changes
+**mozilla.cfg :** Locking firefox settings for security, privacy & prevent settings changes

-**policies.json :** the policies.json is cross-platform compatible, making it preferred method for enterprise environments that have workstations running various operating systems
+**policies.json :** The policies.json is cross-platform compatible, making it preferred method for enterprise environments that have workstations running various operating systems

 Download :
 ----------